Tailwind CSS Font Style

 Tailwind also offers modifiers for multiple breakpoints.
 Using these modifiers, you can apply font styles conditionally based on screen size or device width.

-In this example, the text remains normal on smaller screens but becomes italicized on md
+In this example, the text remains normal on smaller screens but becomes italicized on md and large screens:

 Real World Examples